— -- AUGUSTA, Ga. -- One round away from another green jacket, Jordan Spieth couldn't help but look back.

 "This place fits my eye pretty well," Kaufman said.
 "I just enjoy playing, coming out every day.
 It's Augusta National.
 It's hard not to have some fun out there."

-The biggest surprise was Langer, who won his second Masters in 1993 about three months before Spieth was born.
-Playing alongside Day -- and usually playing from some 60 yards behind him -- Langer plodded his way around in the wind and ran off three birdies for a 70.
+The biggest surprise has been Langer, who won his second Masters about three months before Spieth was born in 1993.
+Playing alongside Day -- and usually from some 60 yards behind him -- Langer plodded his way around in the wind and ran off three birdies for a 70.

 "I believe I can," Langer said.

-Matsuyama, who won the Phoenix Open earlier this year, had a brief chance to tie Spieth until missing a birdie chance on the par-5 15th.
-Just like Spieth, he let the last few holes get away from him with bogeys on the 16th and 17th for a 72.
-He still was only two shots behind.
+Matsuyama, who won the Phoenix Open earlier this year, had a brief chance to tie Spieth until he missed a birdie chance on the par-5 15th.
+Just like Spieth, he let the last few holes get away from him with bogeys on the 16th and 17th for a 72, but he was only two shots behind.

 Day (70) and Johnson (72) were at even-par 216, along with Danny Willett, the Englishman who wasn't sure he was going to be able to play in his first Masters because his wife was pregnant.
 She gave birth last week.

-Almost as surprising as Langer being two shots behind is McIlroy still even having a chance.
-Having started the round one shot out of the lead, he fell apart after the turn with a bogey from the trees on No. 10 and a double-bogey in the water on the 11th.
+Almost as surprising as Langer's being two shots behind is McIlroy's still having a chance.
+After starting the round one shot out of the lead, he fell apart after the turn with a bogey from the trees on No. 10 and a double-bogey in the water on the 11th.